 - See The Dalai Lama and Nxivm Revisited.

 - See Knave or Fool?
 The Dalai Lama and Shōkō Asahara Affair Revisited.

 - Peljor, Tenzin (Michael Jäckel).
 (2020).
 A Call for Impartial Compassion.
 Retrieved December 14, 2020.
 Tenzin Peljor moderates a number of websites focussed on Buddhism.
 Peljor, Tenzin.
 (Michael Jäckel).
 (2012).
 Tenzin Peljor.
 Retrieved December 14, 2020.
 As the owner and moderator of the Diffi-Cult blog, Tenpel has a duty of care towards his readers and contributors.
-However, in recent years, he posted false allegations, refuted arguments, and baseless innuendo at will.
+However, in recent years, he posted false allegations, long refuted arguments, and baseless innuendo at will.
 I’ve found that he routinely suggests that it is the responsibility of those he censures—not his—to make sure that the information he posts about them is factually correct.
-When readers do correct him, Tenpel often modifies his own posts and comments retroactively, to better reflect the ‘updated’ narrative.
+When readers do correct him, Tenpel typically modifies his own posts and comments retroactively, to better reflect the ‘updated’ narrative.
 In effect, Tenpel’s conception of his task as his blog’s owner and moderator upends his duty of care, which is a dereliction of duty in and of itself.
 I believe that Tenpel’s editorial policy of ‘trial and error’ is intellectually dishonest and deeply unethical.
 Since his activities are not subject to any oversight at all, and do not conform to basic journalistic or academic professional norms, I consider his blog Diffi-Cult to be a biased, untrustworthy source of information.